 The Interior: Nature, Community, and Public Transportation

-The interior of the light rail car will also be fully illustrated by artist Sarah Nelson.
+The interior of the light rail car is also fully illustrated by SCP Artist-in-Residence Sarah Nelson.
 Her illustrations whimsically express the interdependent relationships between nature, sustainability, community, and public transportation.
 The interior illustration is a collaboration with Metro Transit and funded by the College of Arts and Sciences SOLV Initiative.
-Students in Mike Klein's Qualitative Methods: Research for Social Justice (JPST 298) will also study people's experiences riding in this fully illustrated light rail train car as part of the SOLV Initiative research.
-Learn more about SCP Arts collaboration with the CAS SOLV Initiative here.
+Students in Mike Klein's Qualitative Methods: Research for Social Justice (JPST 298) also studied people's experiences riding in this fully illustrated light rail train car.